boyter/boyter.org/content/posts/2015-07-27-ab-testing.md

 Things to keep in mind when A/B testing is that running your tests for a long time can result in SEO penalties from Google and other search engines.
 Quoted from the [Google Webmaster Central Blog on Website Testing][1],

-> &#8220;If we discover a site running an experiment for an unnecessarily long time, we may interpret this as an attempt to deceive search engines and take action accordingly.
-This is especially true if you’re serving one content variant to a large percentage of your users.&#8221;
+> "If we discover a site running an experiment for an unnecessarily long time, we may interpret this as an attempt to deceive search engines and take action accordingly.
+This is especially true if you're serving one content variant to a large percentage of your users."

 It is highly recommended to read and understand the post mentioned in order to ensure you are following best practices.
 The consequences can be dire indeed including being black listed by Google and other search engines as the worst possible result.